tito-arch/BABC-2/content/posts/tesla-s-rumoured-new-model-pi-smartphone-designed-to-work-on-mars.md

 +++
 Every year there is a new brand-new phone from the large companies **Huawei**, **Apple,** and  **Samsung** which have something in common.
 When it comes to improving their products, they only modify one feature, let's say the camera or even the storage capacity or the cover, but we don't get new features at all.

-It's the same every time except for some nice user experience improvements actually if you buy a new phone before you even open it you actually know what is inside it and even what to expect I don't know if it's me alone with high expectations which make me accept something new something from the future something no one has ever seen.
+It's the same every time except for some nice user experience improvements actually if you buy a new phone before you even open it you actually know what is inside it and even what to expect I don't know if it's me alone with high expectations which make me except something new like something from the future something no one has ever seen.

 But this is excepted to change with an announcement from **Elon Musk** that a new phone model **_(model pi)_** will be with us soon.
 This shakes the whole phone industry because as we know When it comes to electric cars, **Tesla** is known to produce the most quality and affordable electric cars.